Level 3: Essay Writing - Suggested Ages: 16-18

-Essay Writing teaches how to write college level essays.
-It is designed for the home schooled high school student to satisfy high school English requirements.
-Essay Writing can be started in 9th grade, though most students begin at 10th or 11th grade.
-Grammar, sentence composition, 5+ paragraph structure and writing organization skills are covered.
-Before attempting Essay Writing, students should have writing experience with an understanding of writing structure and the fundamentals of the writing process.
+Essay Writing is intended for high school students ages 16 – 18.
+It is designed for high school students to satisfy high school English requirements.
+Students learn how to develop college level 5+ paragraph essays and study how to handle quotes, write a research paper, and practice writing timed essays.
+Before attempting Essay Writing, students should have some formal writing experience with an understanding of writing structure and the fundamentals of the writing process.

 - Lesson plans formatted in an easy-to-follow system

 - Begins with a 3 paragraph rewrite of a parable and then a 4 paragraph myth

 - Reinforces the organizational process of brainstorming, outlining, rough draft and editing.

 - Improves sentence structure with basic grammar and figures of speech

 - Teaches different styles and techniques each week

 - Quickly moves to introducing the 5 paragraph college level essay

 - Focuses on writing the five-paragraph formal essay

 - Progresses to seven, nine- and eleven-paragraph essays